Dedicated to the preservation of the Cavalier King Charles Spaniel

 Most would agree that Mitral Valve Disease (hearts) and SM (Syringomyelia) are the most important health issues in our breed, there are more, but these are focus issues.
 Both MVD & SM are believed to be poly-genetic.
 The mode of inheritance is not yet really understood, and even researchers disagree.
 As more is discovered, breeding approaches are changed, over time.
 Many breeders are addressing these issues by screening and using the information gained to make informed breeding decisions.
 Please note; even with testing, things can pop up.
 There are no guarantees in nature.
 Genetics are just not that simple.
 We prioritize doing the best we can, with the information we have at the time.

 A large percentage of cavaliers will develop MVD to some degree at some point in their life.
 With testing and selective breeding ethical breeders have made improvements as a whole in our breed over time.
-MVD has many presentations and we still have much to learn about it.
+MVD has many presentations, and we still have much to learn about it.
 Many Cavaliers live long full lives and some never even require medication.
 Some will need medication at some point, usually in their elderly years.
 These are factors that MUST be considered when getting a Cavalier.
 50% of cavaliers have a murmur by age 5.
 Only 2% are heart clear at age 10.
-A murmur does not always mean medication, but it does mean a diligence to getting screened by a cardiologist and working with one for the remainder of the dogs life.
+A murmur does not always mean medication, but it does mean a diligence getting screened by a cardiologist and working with one for the remainder of the dog’s life.

 SM is estimated to be in 40% to 50% of cavaliers, many will never experience any symptoms but the risks are greater when MRI screening is not done.
-Though it is an issue in multiple toy breeds it is a focus in cavaliers.
-We believe in taking a proactive approach to SM by MRI scanning our dogs.
+Though it is an issue in multiple toy breeds, it is a focus in cavaliers.
+We believe in taking a proactive approach to SM by MRI scanning our breeding dogs.
 It is our hope that by participating in MRI scanning and making selective breeding decisions over time we can greatly reduce the number of affected dogs in our breed as a whole.
 We have wonderful mentors in the breed with years of experience helping us with our decisions.
 Health testing only gives us a snapshot in time when looking at our dogs.
 With all the changes in the medical testing and discoveries being made (especially with MVD & SM) it is sometimes hard to keep up on all the new information.
 But for us and our dogs, we have decided this is the direction we desire to proceed in.
-We have seen big changes even since we started this journey.
+We have seen big changes in the “science” even since we started this journey.

 It is important to purchase your Cavalier from a committed breeder.
 Every person has to weigh out what is important to them, they should have a whole picture approach to breeding.
 Breed type, temperament, structure, movement, health testing, longevity in the pedigree… everything must be considered when choosing which two dogs to mate together.
 Breeders may have different goals and focuses.
 Hopefully health, longevity and breed standard/type are at the top of that list.